 Instructions

-• Bring lard to a gentle boil over medium heat and allow the meat to cook for 20 minutes mixing from time to time.
+- Bring the lard to a gentle boil over medium heat and allow the meat to cook for 20 minutes mixing from time to time.

 Notes

-• Carnitas can be stored in the fridge for up to 4-5 days or can be frozen for up to 2-3 months.
+- They store well in the fridge for 4–5 days or can be frozen for up to 2–3 months.

 This tasted so close to my favorite Mexican restaurant.
 I’m so happy that I can enjoy it at home whenever I want now!